nedmsmith/draft-klspa-wimse-verifiable-geo-fence/draft-lkspa-wimse-verifiable-geo-fence.md

 Geographic boundary attestation helps satisfy data residency and data sovereignty requirements for regulatory compliance.

 # High-level Approach
-Host (H) contains location Devices (HD) like mobile sensor, GPS sensor, WiFi sensor, GNSS sensor, etc. H is a compute node, including servers, routers, and end-user appliances like smartphones or tablets or PCs.
-H has a TPM.
+Host contains location devices like mobile sensor, GPS sensor, WiFi sensor, GNSS sensor, etc. Host is a compute node, including servers, routers, and end-user appliances like smartphones or tablets or PCs.
+Host has a discrete TPM.
 Note on TPM -- The EK certificate is a digital certificate signed by the TPM manufacturer's CA which verifies the identity and trustworthiness of the TPM's Endorsement Key (EK).
-For the initial version of the draft H is bare metal Linux OS host.
+For the initial version of the draft, host is bare metal Linux OS host and interactions are with TPM.

 Trusted hosts are the hosts which have trustworthy device composition (TPM EK, Mobile-SIM, GPS device id etc.), endorsed by manufacturer/owner, and use a trustworthy OS.
 A set of trusted hosts along with the device composition details and OS details are recorded in a shared datastore (database or ledger) by the host owner.

+Workload (W) and Agent run on a set of trusted hosts.
+W can be a server app, a mobile/PC app (including browser), or a network host (e.g., router).
+Proof of Residency of W on a trusted host is obtained using TPM.
+W asks its Agent for proof, which in turn asks TPM for AIK-attested proof.

+Agent sends attested geographic boundary (e.g., cloud region, city, country etc.) and W’s parameters to Workload Identity Manager (WIM).

+* Example for Agent used in this document: SPIFFE/SPIRE agent can be enhanced to add attested geographic boundary that will become part of Identity granted (e.g., SVID).

+* Example for WIM used in this document: SPIFFE/Spire server

+* WIM gives signed Workload ID (WID) with geographic boundary as an additional field.
+This could be a certificate or a token.

-## Gathering location on Host
+## Agent attestation/remote verification and gathering location on Host

-The location agent (modified SPIFFE/SPIRE agent using a geo-location plugin mechnism) is a daemon running on bare-metal Linux OS Host (H) as a process with root permissions (todo: dow we need root permissions for TPM 2.0 access - Ned?) and direct access to TPM.
+The location agent, which is a modified SPIFFE/SPIRE (spire) agent using a geo-location plugin mechanism, is a daemon running on bare-metal Linux OS Host (H) as a process with root permissions (todo: do we need root permissions for TPM 2.0 access - Ned?) and direct access to TPM.
 The agent gathers the location from host local location sensors (e.g. GPS, GNSS).
-The agent has a TPM plugin which interacts with the TPM.
+The agent has a TPM plugin (spire-tpm) which interacts with the TPM.
 The server (SPIFFE/SPIRE server) is running in cluster which is isolated from the cluster in which the agent is running.

 ### Boot time attestation/remote verification of OS for integrity and proof of residency on H
 As part of system boot/reboot process, boot loader based measured system boot with remote SPIFFE/SPIRE server verification is used to ensure only approved OS is running on an approved hardware platform.